-Both students and teachers appreciate that understanding is paramount, but when a method is available that offers better memory retention and is faster than reading, the opportunity is a must.
-Use of Educational video and informational video inside and outside the classroom is that opportunity.
+This how to guide goes step-by-step through the scripting, filming, editing and sharing of an educational video.
+Both students and teachers appreciate that understanding is paramount, and when a method is available that offers better memory retention and is faster than reading – though online video – the opportunity is a must.

 Outcomes of This How-To Guide for Students (and Teachers)